Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 !!!note
     Tipically `init` tag is the first thing you need to fire on the page.
 It's common to fire the `init` tag using `All Pages` or `Initialization - All Pages` triggers.
 You can also defer the `init` tag until you receive a signal and fire it using customized triggers, such as a consent grant.
 But notice that all other tags will wait for the `init` tag to fire before they can be sent to Amplitude.

+## Common Issues

+### Is Amplitude GTM template support React Native (Android or iOS) app?

+No. The Amplitude Analytics Browser SDK only suport the web conatiner, designed for desktop and mobile browsers.
+Amplitude does not provide support for GTM templates for mobile apps at this time.
+To request this feature, please submit your request.
+Please submit a feature request at [here](https://help.amplitude.com/hc/en-us/requests/new).

+### Can we add some logic to Amplitude template?

+Yes, but not recommended.
+Modified Community Gallery Templates will no longer receive updates provided by the developer but you can always restore the template to start receiving notifications again.

+### Missing some events?

+- Please check if you have multiple versions of Amplitude browser SDK installed.
+If it's the cause, probabily there has some collision between different versions of SDKs.
+Please try to giving an different instance name for your GTM instance.
+- Init web attribution event is missing.
+If you has installed cookies consent, please check if the value of `document.referrer` has been updated to your current domain.
+The campaign from the current domain won't be tracked.

+### Overall user counts to increase?

+Ensure to verify whether cookies have been altered or removed inadvertently.
+[Cookies](../../sdks/typescript-browser/#cookie-data) store critical user session data and marketing campaign information.
+If these cookies are deleted, it triggers a reset of user identifiers (such as user ID and device ID), invariably leading to a surge in the user count.
+Additionally, the erasure of last-viewed campaign parameters can result in an increase in organic/direct traffic, among other effects

+### Cross Domain Tracking?

+To retain user identification across different domains, a custom HTML tag must be created to attach the user's deviceId to the domain link you wish to track.
+By appending `deviceId=YourDeviceId` to the URL, the Amplitude Analytics Browser SDK will utilize this deviceId from the URL parameter rather than generating a new one.
+Due to certain limitations in GTM, the [workaround](https://github.com/amplitude/GTM-cross-domain-script) is available to illustrate how to append URLs in the GTM template.

 ## Video Tutorial

 This video tutorial walks through the implementation basics.